rascol/Raspberry-Pi-PPS-Client/README.md

 # Hardware Requirements
 ---

 1. A Raspberry Pi 3 or Pi 2 Model B. All data included in this file is for Raspberry Pi 3.
-Please note that jitter and noise are larger in the Raspberry Pi 2 than in the Raspberry Pi 3.
+Please note that jitter and noise are lowest in the Raspberry Pi 3.

 2. A GPS module that provides a PPS output.
 Development was done with the [Adafruit Ultimate GPS module](http://www.adafruit.com/product/746).
 Others providing compatible logic levels can also be used.

 3. A wired connection from a PPS source with 3.3 Volt logic outputs to GPIO 4 (pin 7) on the RPi header.

-4. An optional wired connection from GPIO_17 (pin 11) to GPIO_22 (pin 15) to support self calibration (Note the yellow jumper in the photo above).
+4. A wired connection from GPIO_17 (pin 11) to GPIO_22 (pin 15) to support self calibration (Note the yellow jumper in the photo above).

 # Software Requirements
 ---